mParticle/docs/src/pages/developers/sdk/web/media/index.md

 | qos_dropped_frames             | Quality of service (QoS) dropped frames                                                                                                                                                                                                                |
 | other_attribute                | Replace "other_attribute" with any attribute name you wish to capture.
 The system will create an object with that name and store the value provided.                                                                                                   |

-#### Vendor specific attributes
+#### Vendor-specific Attributes

-In some cases a third-party vendors, such as Adobe, may require custom attributes to be submitted a differnt format as our own, such as `content_show` vs `s:meta:a.media.show`, which would require duplicate information to be passed.
-In these cases, we provide vendor-specific mappings for some of our custom attributes, which should reduce this duplication.
+In some cases third-party vendors, such as Adobe, may require custom attributes to be submitted in a differnt format from mParticle's format, such as `content_show` vs `s:meta:a.media.show`, which would require duplicate information to be passed.
+In these cases, we provide vendor-specific mappings for some of our custom attributes to reduce duplication.

 For example: